 - 1. From the Web Management interface, go to Tunnels > IPsec Tunnels. - 2.
 Click Add Tunnel in upper right. - 3.
 Enter a Name for the tunnel and an optional Description. - 4.
-Click Next.
-The IPsec Remote Tunnel Endpoint pane opens. - 5.
-Enter a network manually by entering the Remote Network Route (LAN IP) and Remote Network Mask (Subnet). - 6.
+In the Remote WAN IP field, enter the external IP address of the remote endpoint. - 5.
 Choose Tunnel Type from the drop-down.
-Values are IKE and IKEv2. - 7.
+Values are IKE and IKEv2. - 6.
+If you wish to allow all traffic through the tunnel, click on the checkbox for Allow All Traffic.
+This feature is disabled by default.
+In this case, you need to add explicit rules manually to allow traffic.
+This scenario is the best security practice. - 7.
+Click Add under Local Networks to add a local network of the device that is used to establish the tunnel connection (leftsubnet).
+You can enter multiple networks - a.
+Enter the IP Address and Mask under Add Local Network. - b.
+Click OK.
+The network displays in the network list. - 8.
+Click Add under Remote Networks to add a local network of the remote device at the other end of the tunnel connection (rightsubnet).
+You can enter multiple networks. - a.
+Enter the IP Address and Mask under Add Remote Network. - b.
+Click OK.
+The network displays in the network list. - 9.
 The public IP address and LAN of this device do not need to be configured because they are already known by this device. - Select the Authentication Method from the drop-down either Pre-Shared Key or RSA Signatures.
-Authentication is performed using secret pre-shared keys and hashing algorithms (like SHA1 MD5) or RSA signatures. - 9.
+Authentication is performed using secret pre-shared keys and hashing algorithms (like SHA1 MD5) or RSA signatures. - 11.
 If you select Pre-Shared Key, then enter the Secret.
-This key needs to be the same on both endpoints. - 10.
+This key needs to be the same on both endpoints. - 12.
 If you select RSA Signatures, enter the following (in .pem format): - a.
 CA Certificate - b.
 Local RSA Certificate - c.
-Local RSA Private Key - 11.
-Select the Encryption Method from the drop-down including AES-128, AES-192, AES-256 or ADVANCED.
+Local RSA Private Key

+- 13. Select the Encryption Method from the drop-down including AES-128, AES-192, AES-256 or ADVANCED.
 The encryption method needs to be the same on both endpoints.
 IKE encryption algorithm is used for the connection (phase 1 ISAKMP SA).
 Based off of Phase 1, a secure set of defaults are used for phase 2, unless the Advanced option is used, in which case, you must specify all components of both phases 1 and 2 including Encryption, Authentication, and Key Group.
-When you choose Advanced Encryption Method, you select the following (see IPsec Fields for field values): - a.
-Phase 1 Encryption - b.
-Phase 1 Authentication - c.
-Phase 1 Key Group - d.
-Phase 2 Encryption - e.
-Phase 2 Authentication - f.
+When you choose Advanced Encryption Method, you select the following (see IPsec Fields for field values) :

+- a.
+Phase 1 Encryption

+- b.
+Phase 1 Authentication

+- c.
+Phase 1 Key Group

+- d.
+Phase 2 Encryption

+- e.
+Phase 2 Authentication

+- f.
 Phase 2 Key Group